mforets/Bilinear-Demo/README.md

 ### Problems

+It is encouraged that you solve these problems on pen and paper before writing any code.

 1. Design a method to evaluate a system of bilinear equations for a given vector of variables: `evaluate(sys::BilinearSystem, vals::Vector{Variable})`.
 Assume that all variables have specified numbers (`Float64`).
 2. Design a method `substitute(sys::BilinearSystem, var::Variable)` to substitute for a given variable `var`, obtaining a new `BilinearSystem`.
 Do not assume that all variables are determined.